Youngjnick/Massage-Therapy-FIREBASE-PRO/test-results/critical-edge-accessibilit-95186--failure-submitting-results/error-context.md

 - button "Try Another Quiz"
 - list:
   - listitem:
-    - strong: Which abdominal muscle is the deepest layer of the lateral abdominal wall?
+    - strong: What is the origin of the external oblique muscle?
-    - text: "Your answer: Transverse abdominis Correct answer: Transverse abdominis Explanation: The transverse abdominis lies deepest in the abdominal wall.
-More Info: It sits beneath the internal and external obliques and wraps around the torso like a corset, playing a key role in stabilization and respiration.
-Clinical Application: Massage therapy focusing on diaphragmatic breathing and abdominal release can benefit this deep core stabilizer."
+    - text: "Your answer: External surfaces of ribs 5–12 Correct answer: External surfaces of ribs 5–12 Explanation: The external oblique arises from ribs 5 to 12.
+More Info: The external oblique originates from the external surfaces of ribs 5–12 and inserts into the linea alba, iliac crest, and pubic tubercle.
+It helps with trunk rotation, lateral flexion, and abdominal compression.
+Clinical Application: Massage work on this area can ease tension from repetitive twisting or poor posture."
 - button "Close"
 - contentinfo:
   - textbox "Search questions"